Pedestrian Attribute Recognition: A Survey: Future Research Directions

 \subsection{Prior Knowledge guided Learning}

-Different from regular classification task, pedestrian attributes recognition always have its own characteristics due to the preference of human beings or natural constraints.
+Different from regular classification task, pedestrian attribute recognition always has its own characteristics due to the preference of human beings or natural constraints.
 It is an important research direction to mining the prior or common knowledge for the PAR.
 For example, we wear different clothes in various seasons, temperatures or occasions.
-On the other hand, some researchers attempt to use the history knowledge (such as: Wikipedia \footnote{\url{en.wikipedia.org}}) to help improve their overall performance, such as image caption \cite{Wu2017ImageCaptionKnledge, Peng2015ExplicitKnowVQA}, object detection \cite{Jiang2018knowledgeObjectDetection}.
-Therefore, how to use these information to explore the relations between person attributes or help the machine learning model to further understand the attributes is still an unstudied problems.
+On the other hand, some researchers attempt to use history knowledge (such as Wikipedia \footnote{\url{en.wikipedia.org}}) to help improve their overall performance, such as image caption \cite{Wu2017ImageCaptionKnledge, Peng2015ExplicitKnowVQA}, object detection \cite{Jiang2018knowledgeObjectDetection}.
+Therefore, how to use this information to explore the relations between personal attributes or help the machine learning model to further understand the attributes is still an unstudied problem.